vitobotta/hetzner-k3s/README.md

 - Installing the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to simplify and speed up k3s version upgrades.
 - Installing the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to enable autoscaling of node pools.
 - K3s built-in addons Traefik, ServiceLB and metrics-server are disabled by default for a leaner control-plane.
 You can enable them individually with `addons.traefik.enabled`, `addons.servicelb.enabled`, or `addons.metrics_server.enabled` in the configuration file.

+If you're curious about why hetzner-k3s is a good choice for setting up your clusters and how it stacks up against other options, you can check out [this page](docs/COMPARISON.md).

 ---